nutsp/example-go-template/README.md

 ### Prerequisites
 - Go 1.21 or higher
+- PostgreSQL (optional, will use in-memory by default)
+- RabbitMQ (optional, will use mock by default)
 - Git
-- RabbitMQ (optional - mock implementation available)

 ### Installation